tinyCatzilla/battleship/README.md

 <br>
 <h3 align="center"> cat.leship: Online, multiplayer battleship.</h3>
 <br/>
 <p align="center"><strong>FUN!
 FUN!
 FUN! -</strong> cat.leship is the best webgame on the market.
-For the low, low price of $3500, a medium-risk blood pact[^1], and your first-born child - you too can play battleship with all your friends! </p>
+For the low, low price of $3500, a medium-risk blood pact, and your first-born child - you too can play battleship with all your friends! </p>

 <p align="center">Inspired by a website I stole assets from, cat.leship is designed to be as fun as possible.</p>

 <p align="center">
 • Lightweight, although not reliable<br/>
-• Unmantained<br/>
+• Unmaintained<br/>
 • Written by a first time Typescript user</p>
 </p>